 -

-Resistivity decreased with applied pressure for all samples, indicating reduced inter-particle contact resistance.
+Resistivity decreased with applied pressure for all samples, reflecting reduced inter-particle contact resistance as particles are forced into closer contact.

 -

-Powders from Process B (GB series) consistently showed lower resistivity than those from Process A (GA series), suggesting superior intrinsic conductivity.
+Process B powders (GB series) consistently showed lower resistivity than Process A (GA series), indicating superior intrinsic electronic conductivity — attributable to more uniform silicon deposition and better carbon coverage in the CVD process.

 -

-Batch consistency varied.
-At lower pressures (<100 MPa), both processes showed significant batch-to-batch variation, likely due to subtle differences in particle contact and morphology.
-At higher pressures (>100 MPa), the GB batches converged closely, while GA batches still showed discernible differences.
-This indicates Process B achieved more uniform silicon deposition.
+Batch consistency was pressure-dependent.
+Below 100 MPa, both process routes showed significant batch-to-batch variation, driven by differences in particle contact geometry and morphology.
+Above 100 MPa, GB batches converged closely while GA batches still showed discernible differences — indicating that Process B achieves more uniform silicon deposition within and between batches.

 -

-From the changing trend of compacted density with pressure in Figure 4, compaction density trends were similar for both processes, though Process A powders were slightly less dense.
-This suggests a more porous structure from Process A, which could accommodate more silicon but also contribute to higher resistivity due to silicon’s poor conductivity.
+Compaction density trends were similar for both process routes, though Process A powders were slightly less dense.
+This suggests a more porous particle structure from Process A — which can accommodate more silicon but also contributes to higher resistivity, since silicon’s intrinsic conductivity is low.

 The above-mentioned electrodes were prepared into buckles and electrical performance tests were conducted.
 As can be seen from Table 2, provided the final performance link.
 The JA cells generally delivered higher charge capacity than JB cells, possibly due to a higher silicon content in Process A material.